 The management guidelines presented in this report represent an assumption of risk by DFO in regards to achievement of "no net loss" of productive fish habitat.
-However, they also provide an opportunity to shift the BCI HMP program on Shuswap, Little Shuswap and Mara lakes from a reactive position that solicits referrals, offers advice and authorizations and tracks correspondence as a measure of program outputs to a proactive position that engages and enables proponents and qualified environmental professionals to deliver results-based standards, monitors and audits compliance and effectiveness, and reports on the status of fish habitat at an ecosystem level through periodic updates to FIM survey data.
+However, they also provide an opportunity to shift the BCI HMP program on Mabel Lake from a reactive position that solicits referrals, offers advice and authorizations and tracks correspondence as a measure of program outputs to a proactive position that enables and engages those best-placed to deliver results-based standards; monitors and audits compliance and effectiveness and reports on the status of fish habitat at an ecosystem level through periodic updates to FIM survey data.
 Ultimately, whether or not this change achieves "no net loss" of productive fish habitat will likely depend on DFO's preparedness to reallocate staff time that would previously have been spent on referral review and response to compliance and effectiveness monitoring of FIM products and adaptive management of the risk-based guidelines presented in this report.